 Read through the entire 5 min Journey before sitting down to do it.
 You will need this Moon Time Exploration to complete your 5 min Journey this month.
 Materials needed: your journal and a pen

 5 min Journey Practice

 Go back through your nightly recording of how you feel.
 Select one feeling on one day and start to walk back to the root cause of that feeling.

 Typically we begin at the surface and make our way in.
 We might say things like "that person hurt my feelings" or "this happened to me".
-Our study of chakras and energy shows us that how we feel is simply a reflection of how we are chosing to interpet our day to day interactions through the filter of our past.
+Our study of chakras and energy shows us that how we feel is simply a reflection of how we are choosing to intrepet our day to day interactions through the filter of our past.

 So take a seat and get comfortable.
 Place your hands in your lap.
 Close your eyes.
 Draw a deep breath in and empty it out.
 Visualize this feeling as a word typed across your mental screen.
 Breath in and then empty out.
 Relax.
 Allow your inner gaze to soften.
 Give yourself permission to notice that your word has taken on color or colors.
 Remain soft and unattached.
 Watch the color(s) shift and swirl.
 When you think your word has landed on a particular color or combination of colors.
 Breath in again here.
 And empty out.
 Open your eyes and write the color(s) down in your journal.
 Look back at your Chakra Worksheets and see what colors/chakras this feeling truly relates to.
 This feeling had an impact on this energetic area in your life, past or present.
 Give yourself time to allow this truth to surface and clear.

 If you are attuned to Reiki, you may go one step further and restore balance to this chakra.
 Place your hands on or over the area that cooresponds to the chakra that is calling for healing and do a mini-serf treatment.
 If you are so inclined, you are invited to share any aspect of your experience with this practice in our private Facebook.